 Introduction

 ARIB, ATIS, CCSA, ETSI, TIA, TTA, and TTC (the “SDOs”) recognize that M2M services often rely upon telecommunications providers for connectivity between the myriad of devices in the field and the M2M application servers.
 There is a need for a common efficient, easily and widely available M2M Service Layer, which can be readily embedded within various hardware and software.
 Thus, the SDOs have identified the need for a cooperative M2M community standards activity which leads to regularly enhanced releases of the M2M Service Layer specifications.
 This standards activity is known as “oneM2M”.

+The SDOs agree on following considerations for oneM2M:

+1) The SDOs recognize that M2M services must rely upon communications for connectivity between the myriad of devices in the field and the M2M application servers.
+There is a need for a common efficient, easily and widely available M2M Service Layer, which can be readily embedded within various hardware and software.
+Globally applicable Technical Specifications and Technical Reports related to Machine-to-Machine (M2M) Solutions have potential benefit to end-users, equipment providers, service providers, standard development organizations and others;

+2) oneM2M is established for the preparation, approval, and maintenance of the above mentioned Technical Specifications and Technical Reports; and

+3) The SDOs believe that, for this cooperative effort to be successful, there should be the opportunity for broad and equitable participation by all stakeholders in the M2M marketplace, including manufacturers, service providers and end users from all industries.

+The SDOs further agree that oneM2M is charactirized by the following attributes:

+a) Decision making takes place through a consensus-based process at the appropriate levels;

+b) Fast approval processes are used to reduce production time for Technical Specifications and Technical Reports from conception to approval; and

+c) Modern (electronic) working methods are used as fully as possible.

 Definitions